nikolaydubina/basic-openai-pytorch-server/README.md

 > _When you don't want to install countless frameworks, generators, etc. When all you need is small Docker file and single main for http server._

 > [!WARNING]
-> Under development.
-Limited OpenAI API compatibility.
+> Limited OpenAI API compatibility.

 - 100 lines of code
 - CUDA